 - Not all diagnoses lead to a mastectomy, or the removal of the entire breast.
 Everyone’s treatment journey is different.
 It is important to consult your physician to fully understand all of your options.
-To learn more about treatment options and the difference between a lumpectomy and mastectomy, click here.
+Learn more about treatment options and the difference between a lumpectomy vs. a mastectomy.

 I don’t need to perform breast self-exams, or BSEs, if I get an annual mammogram.

 - Most physicians agree that self-examsare a valuable addition to an annual mammogram.
 The more familiar you are with your breasts, the more likely you are to recognize changes earlier.